Blake-Madden/tinyexpr-plusplus/README.md

   (Refer to the `te_expr_array` class in `tests/tetests.cpp` for an example.)
 - Added exception support, where exceptions are thrown for situations like divide by zero.
 Calls to `compile` and `evaluate` should be wrapped in `try`...`catch` blocks.
 - Memory management is handled by the `te_parser` class (you no longer need to call `te_free`).
 Also, replaced `malloc/free` with `new/delete`.
-- Stricter type safety; uses `std::variant` (instead of unions) that support `double`, `const double*`, and 16 specific function pointer signatures.
+- Stricter type safety; uses `std::variant` (instead of unions) that support `double`, `const double*`, and 16 specific function signatures (that will work with lambdas or function pointers).
   Also uses `std::initializer` lists (instead of various pointer operations).
 - Separate enums are now used between `te_expr` and `state`'s types and are more strongly typed.
 - Added new built-in functions:
-  - `and`: returns true if all conditions are true (accepts 1-7 arguments).
+  - `and`: returns true (i.e., non-zero) if all conditions are true (accepts 1-7 arguments).
   - `average`: returns the means for a range of values (accepts 1-7 arguments).
   - `cot`: returns the cotangent of an angle.
   - `combin`: alias for `ncr()`, like the **Excel** function.
   - `clamp`: contrains a value to a range.
   - `fact`: alias for `fac()`, like the **Excel** function.
-  - `if`: if a value is true, then returns second value; otherwise, returns third.
+  - `if`: if a value is true (i.e., non-zero), then returns the second argument; otherwise, returns the third argument.
   - `max`: returns the maximum of a range of values (accepts 1-7 arguments).
   - `min`: returns the minimum of a range of values (accepts 1-7 arguments).
   - `mod`: returns remainder from a division.
-  - `or`: returns true if any condition is true (accepts 1-7 arguments).
+  - `or`: returns true (i.e., non-zero) if any condition is true (accepts 1-7 arguments).
   - `not`: returns logical negation of value.
   - `permut`: alias for `npr()`, like the **Excel** function.
   - `power`: alias for `pow()`, like the **Excel** function.